justynazander/SmartEmergencyResponse/README.md

 <hr> MathWorks products used in SERS:

-1. MATLAB.
+1. MATLAB®.

-2. Simulink for simulation of the fleet of vehicles and for communication.
+2. Simulink® for simulation of the fleet of vehicles and for communication.

-3. Stateflow for some fleet simulation parts.
+3. Stateflow® for some fleet simulation parts.

 4. Aerospace Blockset™​​ used in coordinate transformations in the mission planning phase and for visualizing the vehicle orientation during design and test.

-5. Real-Time Windows Target used for real time control of the AR.Drone directly from Simulink.
+5. Real-Time Windows Target™​​ used for real time control of the AR.Drone directly from Simulink.

-6. Optimization Toolbox used for the emergency response mission optimization and for determining the waypoints for the fleet of vehicles.
+6. Optimization Toolbox™​​ used for the emergency response mission optimization and for determining the waypoints for the fleet of vehicles.

-7. Bioinformatics Toolbox used for dynamic optimization.
+7. Bioinformatics Toolbox™​​ used for dynamic optimization.

-8. Mapping Toolbox used for reading the map shapefiles and pulling in the satellite images.
+8. Mapping Toolbox™​​ used for reading the map shapefiles and pulling in the satellite images.

-9. Image Acquisition Toolbox used for face detection of the videostream from the AR.Drone.
+9. Image Acquisition Toolbox™​​ used for face detection of the videostream from the AR.Drone.

 <hr> Prerequisites:
 ===========================================
-     Google Earth.
+     Google Earth™​​.
      MATLAB version 2014a, 32 bits.

+     Optional:
+     Android™​
+     Google Glass™
 ===========================================